vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 - params as a PyTree makes it interoperate perfectly with not only JAX, but other libraries built on top of JAX.
 X
     - This modularity is quite common in the JAX ecosystem, we aren't locked into something (typically) if we pick one library.
 X
 - The final result is the same.
 We get params and ops that is passed to a function.
 This gets traced and compiled as before.
 We get an optimised compiled function.
 X
-- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
-However, can't train with this, it is a static model.
-    - Maybe move to later section...
-We could even use it in the sample step!
 - Flax comes with a bunch of other layers inbuilt.
 I won't enumerate them all, but all the usual culprits are there.
 X
     - Keep in mind though, some default initialisers are different which could be an issue if you are porting models from other frameworks to Flax.
+X
 - There is a lot more to Flax than this, but enough for now.
 Main takeaway are:
     - During dev time, Flax helps the developer reason about neural networks in an object-orientated way whilst remaining functional during runtime.
 X
     - During runtime, `flax.linen` is a helper for creating stateless shells that build PyTrees of parameters and loosely associate said parameters with JAX operations.
 X
     - Statelessness is important to allow Flax to interoperate with JAX and other libraries built on JAX, but also kinda neat.
 X

+- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
+However, can't train with this, it is a static model.
+    - Maybe move to later section...
+We could even use it in the sample step!

 The high level structure of a training loop in pure JAX, looks something like
 this: